 How to Activate Free Parental Controls

 When seeking parental controls to keep your family safe online, there is a lot of consider.
 We’ll start with a checklist of all the devices your child may be using that are connected to the Internet.
-Then, we’ll explore free parental control software and app solutions to help you cover all the bases.
-Many of these options parental control settings built in.
+Then, we’ll explore free parental control solutions to help you cover all the bases.
+Many of these options include parental control settings built in to devices.